appwrite/php-scrypt/README.md

 ## Building the extension
 Building this extension requires that you have a version of PHP installed that has the `php-config` command.

-After all the prequisites are met simply run
+After all the prequisites are met simply run the following command to build a release version of the extension:
 ```sh
 cargo build --release
 ```
-to build a release version of the extension

 ### Building for Alpine
 While writing this extension we found out that [Rust in general](https://github.com/rust-lang/rust/issues/59302) still has a few issues with [musl libc](https://musl.libc.org/) found in Alpine.
 It is possible to build this project successfully by using an alternative linker and building on a gnu-based system targetting linux-unknown-musl.